 The legislation (H.R.
-3534) cleared the committee by 27-21, with members mostly voting along party lines.
+3534), which was crafted by Committee Chairman Nick Rahall (D-WV), cleared the committee by 27-21, with members mostly voting along party lines.
 The bill would impose tighter environmental and safety regulation on the oil and gas industry, largely in response to the explosion and sinking of the BP plc-leased Deepwater Horizon rig in the Gulf of Mexico.
-The Senate Energy and Natural Resources Committee approved similar legislation in late June (see Daily GPI, June 22).
+The Senate Energy and Natural Resources Committee approved similar legislation in late June (see NGI, June 28).

-One of the most restrictive amendments in the bill would bar new offshore oil and gas drilling permits to BP or any other company with a "significant" history of violating worker safety or environmental laws (see Daily GPI, July 15a).
+One of the most restrictive amendments included in the bill would bar new offshore oil and gas drilling permits to BP or any other company with a "significant" history of violating worker safety or environmental laws (see related story).
 The amendment was offered by Rep. George Miller (C-CA), a long-time opponent of oil and gas activity in the offshore.

 Miller's amendment does not mention BP or any other company by name.
 Government regulators that review and approve requests for drilling licenses "should have taken into consideration BP's flagrant history of worker fatalities, OSHA [Occupational Safety and Health Administration] violations, and environmental fines at its various U.S. operations before approving its request last year to drill again in the Gulf Coast," he said.

-The committee also rejected an amendment, offered by Rep. John Fleming (R-LA), that sought to strike language in the measure, which would require oil and gas operators to publicly disclose the chemicals used during hydraulic fracturing (hydrofracing) on public lands managed by the Interior and Agriculture departments (see Daily GPI, July 15b).
-It does not apply to hydrofracing activities on private lands.
+The committee rejected an amendment, offered by Rep. John Fleming (R-LA), that sought to strike language in the measure, which would require oil and gas operators to publicly disclose the chemicals used during hydraulic fracturing (hydrofracing) on public lands managed by the Interior and Agriculture departments.
+The disclosure requirement would not apply to hydrofracing activities on private lands.

 The Fleming amendment was defeated 25-19.